 In case you’re curious, QL is an abbreviation in Vietnamese that designates a national highway.
 So, essentially, there’s only one major highway that runs through Sapa.

-There are, however, countless small roads in Sapa that extend both southeast through the valley and northwest into the mountains.
+There are, however, countless small roads in Sapa that extend both southeasts through the valley and northwest into the mountains.
 Homestays and eco-lodges have popped up all over these roads in recent years.
 So, while the town has grown, it has expanded out rather than up.
 At the same time, it has maintained miles of terraced rice paddies among dramatic valleys.

 An adventurous rider could follow the Seo My Ty road south of the valley as it winds back up into the mountains before arriving at the Seo My Ty reservoir.
 The reservoir is a man-made lake nestled in the mountains and offers spectacular views.
 In summer months, it can make for a refreshing swim.